 while True: yield stuff

-This works because a generator object can be garbage collected as soon as the last reference to the generator is used.
-The fact that it uses the machinery of function objects to implement itself doesn’t matter.
+This works because a generator object can be garbage collected, just like any other object implementing the iteration protocol.
+The fact that it uses the machinery of function objects to implement itself doesn't matter.

 Generator expressions are an alternative way to create the generator object.
 Please note that this is not the same as a generator function!
 It's the equivalent to what a generator function yields when called.
 Generator expressions basically create an unnamed generator.

 Typically generator expressions tend to be more compact but less versatile than generator functions.
-They are useful for getting things done in a concise manner.
+They are useful for getting things done in a consise manner.

 Note that you can introduce other namespaces into your function definition.
 It is possible to include import statements directly within the body of a function.
 This allows such imports to be valid only within the context of the function.
 For instance, in the following function definition the imports of A and B are only valid within the context of f().